Valgorithms/TwitchPHP/README.md

 	'restricted_functions' => [ // Enabled functions usable only by whitelisted users
 		'join', //Joins another user's channel
 		'leave', //Leave the current user's channel
-	],
+		'ban', // Ban someone from the channel, takes a username and an optional reason ],
 	'private_functions' => [ // Enabled functions usable only by the bot owner sharing the same username as the bot 'stop', //Kills the bot